datacarpentry/semester-biology/exercises/Higher-order-functions-Python.md

 a more realistic challenge you can import the related csv files for [the parameters]({{ site.baseurl }}/data/sar_model_data.csv) and [the areas]({{ site.baseurl }}/data/sar_areas.csv) directly from the web.
-Dealing with extracting the data you need from a standard csv import will be a little challenging, but you'll learn a lot (and you can always solve the main problem first and then go back and solve the import step later; which might well be what an experienced programmer would do in this situtation).
+Dealing with extracting the data you need from a standard CSV import will be a little challenging, but you'll learn a lot (and you can always solve the main problem first and then go back and solve the import step later; which might well be what an experienced programmer would do in this situtation).

-Write a script that calculates the richness predicted by each model for each area, and exports the results to a csv file with the first column containing the area for the prediction and the second column containing the mean predicted richness for that area.
+Write a script that calculates the richness predicted by each model for each area, and exports the results to a CSV file with the first column containing the area for the prediction and the second column containing the mean predicted richness for that area.
 To make this easily extensible you will want to write a function that defines each of the different species-area models (5 functions